Tetrakern/fictioneer/INSTALLATION.md

 ### Font Awesome

-Fictioneer loads the free version of [Font Awesome 6.4.2](https://fontawesome.com/) by default and unless you want to use a different one or encounter compatibility issues (usually when a plugin includes FA as well), no action is required here.
+Fictioneer loads the free version of [Font Awesome](https://fontawesome.com/) by default and unless you want to use a different one or encounter compatibility issues (usually when a plugin includes FA as well), no action is required here.

 * If you want to include it via plugin (perhaps a Pro Kit) or custom function, disable the theme version under **Fictioneer > General > Compatibility**.

-* If you want to change the CDN link and integrity hash, do that by overwriting the `FICTIONEER_FA_CDN` and `FICTIONEER_FA_INTEGRITY` constants in a [child theme](https://developer.wordpress.org/themes/advanced-topics/child-themes/).
-You can set the integrity to `null` if not needed.

 ### Custom Fonts